 Analog Joy Club is an archival site dedicated to the research, translation, and exhibition of historical Japanese board, card, war, and role-playing games.
-The site is maintained by Nathan Altice, Teaching Professor of Computational Media at UC Santa Cruz, who is currently writing a book, titled Joy Family, on the history of Japanese board and card games from the post-WWII 昭和 Shōwa period (1945–89).
+The site is maintained by Nathan Altice, Teaching Professor of Computational Media at UC Santa Cruz, who currently researches the history of board and card games during Japan’s 昭和 Shōwa era (1926–89).

-For an historical overview of the book’s subject, please see my 2019 DiGRA paper, Joy Family: Japanese Board Games in the Post-War Shōwa Period [PDF].
+For an historical overview of Shōwa games post-WWII, please see my 2019 DiGRA paper, Joy Family: Japanese Board Games in the Post-War Shōwa Period [PDF].
 For an introductory writeup on Bandai’s analog games, please see my older blog post on “Bandai’s Joy Family.”
-For more info on board game adaptations of videogames, see my article “Super Mario Bros. vs. Super Mario Bros. vs. Super Mario Bros.”
-(2020) from ROMchip journal.
+For more info on board game adaptations of videogames, see my 2020 article “Super Mario Bros. vs. Super Mario Bros. vs. Super Mario Bros.” from ROMchip journal.
 For more information on the website and game archive, as well as contact information, see “Project History & Contributors” at the bottom of the page.

 All game translations are listed below.
 Translations are organized by company, series, and year of publication (when known).
 Each title has a link to a Drive folder that includes archival scans (600dpi .png) of each game’s components as well as documents containing transcriptions and translations of all Japanese text in the game.
 Most translations include the English text inline with the original Japanese text.

 The translations are licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
 However, please note that the games, rules, and licensed properties may still be subject to copyright by their respective owners.
 If you do use the scans or translations for your own project, please let us know (and be sure to credit the site and translators, because archiving and translation is difficult work)!

 Although known primarily as a toy company specializing in plastic robots and models, Bandai was one of the most prolific analog game publishers in Japan in the 1980s.
 Between 1980–1994, Bandai published more than twenty board and card game series, comprising nearly 400 individual games.
-Joy Family and Party Joy would be their two most successful and long-running board game series.
+Joy Family and Party Joy would be their two most successful and long-running board game series in the Shōwa era.